new-day-international/development/README.md

     cd ~/development

+6. Check out a copy of the reddit code with your github credentials.
+This will allow you to commit your code after you make changes.

+    git clone git@github.com:new-day-international/reddit.git

-4. Create VM and install reddit code.
+7. Create VM and install reddit code.
 This step will take a few minutes

     vagrant up; vagrant provision

-5. Edit your host file to point to the VM.
+8. Edit your host file to point to the VM.
 You want a line like this:

     172.16.42.42	localdev.lightnet.is

-6. Access the reddit code running on your VM, by going to `http://localdev.lightnet.is/`
+9. Access the reddit code running on your VM, by going to `http://localdev.lightnet.is/`

-7. You can edit the code in `development/reddit` and after a brief automatic restart the changes will be reflected at the above URL.
+10. You can edit the code in `development/reddit` and after a brief automatic restart the changes will be reflected at the above URL.